youth after grenfell, curated by juergen teller

 In the following story, young people connected to the Grenfell community document their lives over the past few months.
 Taken from i-D's The Radical Issue.

 The project has been curated by Juergen Teller, who worked closely with the group throughout, offering support and advice.
-Apple kindly donated 20 iPhone 8+, so that everyone could take pictures with the same lens.
+Apple kindly donated 20 iPhone 8+s, so that everyone could take pictures with the same lens.
 The brief was open: it was up to the young creatives to express themselves through image making.
-It’s our honour to have their work on these pages.
+It’s our honor to have their work on these pages.

 Letter from Juergen: